 Group life insurance can save you some money, but it also presents some complications.
-If you’ve ever had a job where your employer offered subsidized life insurance benefits, then you’ve encountered a group life insurance policy.
-These policies are precisely how they’re named—life insurance policies where each plan is for an entire group.
+If you have ever had a job where your employer offered subsidized life insurance benefits, then you have encountered a group life insurance policy.
+These policies are precisely how they are named—life insurance policies where each plan is for an entire group.
 Most often, these types of policies are used for employment benefits, but not always.

 According to insurance expert Laura Adams, “If you receive group benefits from an employer, you likely have the option to enroll in free or low-cost life insurance.
 But it’s important to understand what happens to a life policy when you leave a job or have work hours cut.”

 The upside is cheap life insurance, but the downside is a lack of customization and the difficulty of figuring out what to do if you leave your job.
-That’s right, unless you take specific steps, you’ll lose your life insurance when you leave your job.
+That’s right, unless you take specific steps, you will lose your life insurance when you quit your job.
 Find the best life insurance rates in your area.

 What happens to life insurance when you leave a job?

 However, there are some workarounds.
-Changing jobs is an increasingly common part of the American economy and insurance companies have made some efforts to adapt.
-In the next section, we’ll discuss the various ways you can avoid losing your life insurance coverage when you leave or change jobs.
+Changing jobs is an increasingly common part of the American economy, and insurance companies have made some efforts to adapt.

-- You can cancel your policy or allow it to lapse.
+You can cancel the policy or simply let it lapse

-- You can have your group policy converted into an individual one.
+You can convert your group policy into an individual one

 Frequently asked questions

-What happens to my life insurance when I leave my job?
+What happens to my life insurance if I leave my job?